How to overcome stage fright? I think my own struggle can teach us all some lessons.

 Also, don’t let anyone tell you what you are ready or not ready for.
 Sort of wish I took my own advice later on, but that’s a whole other story…

-I recently did a reaction video where I judged my own singing.
-It shows that nerves and negative thoughts can still have an effect on me, but I can deal with them while I’m on stage.
+I recently did a reaction video where I judged my own singing (see the article Singing on stage: 5 psychological principles) It shows that nerves and negative thoughts can still have an effect on me, but I can deal with them while I’m on stage.

 What’s your experience with stage fright?